Leveled houses, toppled trees, and multiple casualties.

-After A Hurricane
+After a Hurricane

-- If you’ve evacuated to a temporary shelter, only move back when authorities have deemed it safe to do so.
+- If you’ve evacuated to a temporary shelter, only go back when authorities have deemed it safe to do so.
 Do not enter your house if it’s still flooded or if you see significant structural damage.

 - Assess yourself and family members for any injuries that need medical attention.

-- Flood water contains all kinds of nasties so wear protective clothing like boots when you have to go out.
+- Flood water contains all kinds of nasties, so wear protective clothing like boots when you have to go out.

 - Exercise safety when assessing the damage.
 Wear a hard hat and a pair of gloves if you’re checking out structural damage.
 Don’t forget to take photos of the damage for insurance purposes.

 Due to warmer seas caused by climate change, hurricanes may only get stronger each year.
-While we can’t do anything to slow hurricanes down, we can still employ measures to somehow soften its blow.
-Follow the tips above and keep a good head on your shoulders so you’ll know what to do when disaster strikes.
+While you can’t do anything to slow them down, you can still employ measures to soften their blow, like preparing your home beforehand and building a hurricane preparedness kit.